NCAR/aircraft_caledit/README.md

        * Either wait for /net/jlocal/projects/scripts/backupCalib.cron to run from ads cron on Monday at 5am, or you can run it manually now.
        * Commit changes to github.

+**Reach out to the PM and Josh Carnes for guidance on what to export.
+Not all cals need to be exported every time, ie if cals have not changed significantly, or for post-project cals (which won't be applied to that project because of the date being after project)**
- * Select cals you want to export to a nidas cal file
+ * For cals you want to export to a nidas cal file:
    * ADIFR, BDIFR, QCF, QCR, QCFR are all serial pressure sensors.
 Cals are only done to ensure they aren't malfuctioning - nothing to export
    * Right click the line in caledit and click "Export to Cal File"
    * git commit/push projects/Configuration/cal_files